fulig/TinyFPGA_FFT/README.md

-# TinyFPGA_FFT
-Digital Design of an FFT on the TinyFPGA.
-Using a ADC141S626 as input.
+### FFT in Verilog for TinyFPGA-BX

+## Description

+Digital Design of a small FFT-implementation.
+Optimized for the TinyFPGA-BX.
+Contains modules of the arithemtic functions.